England women's national rugby union team

 The England women's national rugby union team, commonly known as the Red Roses, represents England in women's international rugby union.
 They compete in the annual Women's Six Nations Championship with France, Ireland, Italy, Scotland and Wales.
-England have won the championship on a total of 21 out of 30 occasions – winning the Grand Slam 19 times and the Triple Crown 25 times – making them the most successful side in the tournament's history.
+England have won the championship on a total of 22 out of 31 occasions – winning the Grand Slam 20 times and the Triple Crown 26 times – making them the most successful side in the tournament's history.
 They have won the Women's Rugby World Cup on three occasions (1994, 2014, and 2025), and have been runners-up on six other occasions.
-Their current permanent head coach, as of October 2023, is John Mitchell.
-They currently hold the longest ever winning streak in rugby, of 33 consecutive games as of the 2025 World Cup final.
+Their current permanent head coach since October 2023 is John Mitchell.
+They currently hold the longest ever winning streak in rugby, with 39 consecutive wins as of September 2026.

 History

 England at the 2014 Women's Rugby World Cup.

 Until 2009, the badge and logo of England women's national teams was significantly different from that worn by men's teams.
 However, in 2009 in anticipation of the merger between the Rugby Football Union and Rugby Football Union for Women England teams adopted the men's rose.

 England have taken part in every Women's Rugby World Cup competition, winning in 1994, 2014 and 2025, they have finished as runner-up on six other occasions.

 The 1995/1996 season saw the introduction of a Home Nations Championship between England, Ireland, Scotland and Wales, which England won in its inaugural year.
 England won the Championship every year, except for the 1997/98 season when it was won by Scotland.

 France joined the competition in the 1998/99 season, making it the Five Nations Championship, with England achieving the Grand Slam in three successive seasons.

 In the 2001/02 season, Ireland re-joined the fold in preparation for the World Cup and the competition expanded to be known as the Six Nations.
 Since then, England have finished lower than runner-up on only 2 occasions, in 2013 and 2015 respectively, and have won the title on 16 separate occasions.
-This includes 7 consecutive tournament triumphs between 2006 and 2012, and between 2019–2025 and the Grand Slam on 14 more occasions, including 3 times in a row between 2006–2008 and 2010–2012, and 4 in a row from 2022 to 2025.
+This includes 7 consecutive tournament triumphs between 2006 and 2012, and between 2019–2025 and the Grand Slam on 14 more occasions, including 3 times in a row between 2006–2008 and 2010–2012, and 5 in a row from 2022 to 2026.